 21 Fun Day Trips From Columbia, South Carolina

 Columbia, South Carolina, is a nice city with plenty to see and do.
-It also makes a great jumping off point to explore more of the region.
+It also makes a great jumping-off point to explore more of the region.
 Dive in to discover the best day trips from Columbia, South Carolina.

+From historic sites to natural wonders, there’s something for everyone within a few hours’ drive of the city.
 In this article, I highlight some of the top destinations to visit, including nearby state parks, charming small towns, and barrier island beaches.

 The day trip ideas in this article are arranged in order of distance from Columbia (from the closest to the farthest).
 All are a drive of under 3 hours (most are quite a bit less).
 And distances are calculated from the Main Street district.